MysteryPancake/Houdini-Fun/README.md

 ## Fancy SDF Operations (smooth min, formula based, 4D)

+SDFs are a way to represent geometry using distances rather than triangles.
+This lets you perfectly represent smooth shapes like spheres.

+Houdini supports SDFs in two places I know of:

+- 2D Copernicus volumes (for example SDF Shape node)
+- 3D Level Set/IsoSurface volumes (for example Level Set VDBs)

+The examples below are only for 3D volumes, but the same ideas apply in any dimension.

 [![SDF tutorial](https://img.youtube.com/vi/xPrnFhfuuk4/mqdefault.jpg)](https://youtu.be/xPrnFhfuuk4)

 | [Download the HIP file!](./hips/smooth_min.hiplc?raw=true) | [Video Tutorial](https://youtu.be/xPrnFhfuuk4) |